+During the raid on Dunn's Plains 24 October 1863, Mickey Burke a good mate of Vane's was shot and killed during the gunfight.
 On 18 Nov 1863 Vane surrendered to Father Timothy McCarthy who escorted him to Bathurst gaol.
-Vane was sentenced to 15 years hard labour at Darlinghurst gaol, but was released after only six for good behaviour.
+Vane was sentenced to 15 years hard labour at Darlinghurst gaol, but was released after only nine for good behaviour.

 1) Charles White was acquainted with John Vane.
 He published the story of John Vane's bushranging days a few years after the death of Vane - 'Among The Bushrangers' - by Charles White.
 The Advertiser 10 October 1908

 2).
 John Vane, Biography of a Bushranger by Craig Bratby begins with the arrival of the bushranger';s convict grandfather in 1803 and grandmother in 1809, exploring the challenges faced during the development of the NSW penal Colony under Governor Lachlan Macquarie.